apache/flink/docs/content/docs/dev/table/sql/queries/topn.md

 WHERE row_num <= 5
 ```

 <span class="label label-danger">Attention in Streaming Mode</span> In order to output the above query to an external storage and have a correct result, the external storage must have the same unique key with the Top-N query.
-In the above example query, if the `product_id` is the unique key of the query, then the external table should also has `product_id` as the unique key.
+In the above example query, if the `product_id` is the unique key of the query, then the external table should also have `product_id` as the unique key.

 {{< top >}}